Zakkkk/typing-guide-ssg/markdown/introduction.md

 Welcome to my typing guide!

-What will this guide attempt to teach you?
+This guide will attempt to teach you:

-- Correct typing technique to set you up for a higher potential speed, and increased comfort and efficiency.
+- Correct typing technique to set you up for a higher potential speed, comfort, and efficiency.
-- How to evaluate if you will benefit from increased efficiency of investing in a modern layout.
+- How to evaluate if you will benefit from the increased efficiency of investing in a modern layout.
-- How to build a foundational typing speed such that you can comfortably and quickly type out a variety of texts.
+- How to build a foundational typing speed so that you can comfortably and quickly type out a variety of texts.
-- How to break into the intermediate typing stage, and beyond!
-Working through plateaus, speed building, and progression into the advanced stage.
+- How to break into the intermediate typing stage and beyond!
 - What you can expect your progression to look like.
 - How you can avoid common pitfalls.

 Please see the sidebar or the button at the top for a table of contents.